-Sounds of Music This Weekend
+Sounds of Music this weekend

 Concerts in Warder Park

-Concerts in Warder Park, presented by Jeffersonville Main Street and Jeffersonville Parks Department, will be every Friday beginning at 7 p.m. through Aug.
-25 at the Sonny Brewster Bandstand in Warder Park, 109 E. Court Avenue.
+Concerts in Warder Park, presented by Jeffersonville Main Street and Jeffersonville Parks Department, have two concerts remaining for the 2023 season.
+The concerts are on Friday evening at 7 p.m. at the Sonny Brewster Bandstand in Warder Park, 109 E. Court Avenue.
 You can dine at a downtown Jeffersonville restaurant or bring your own food and picnic in the park during the concert.

-Performing Aug.
-11 will be Clair Moron’s Little Big Band.
-After this Friday, only two concerts are left for the season, Aug.
-18 and Aug.
-25.

 Commented